yuanners/tp/docs/UserGuide.md

 MoneyGoWhere is a point-of-sale, desktop app for tracking sales and inventory, optimised for use via a Command line Interface (CLI).
 With the ability to type fast and with familiarity of the system, you will be able to quickly track sales, check inventory and calculate change.
-This CLI application is comparable with GUI applications due to its low-cost and adaptability.
+This CLI application is comparable with Graphical User Interface (GUI) applications due to its low-cost and adaptability.

 This application is primarily tailored towards the hawker stall owners at The Deck in National University of Singapore.